 The space is extremely huge.
-I would say take a critical niche, and aim to be a catalyst that nurtures that space, with a view to eliminating frictions in product delivery and creating more adoptable solutions.
+I would say take a critical niche and aim to be a catalyst that nurtures that space, with a view to eliminating frictions in product delivery and creating more adaptable solutions.
 For example, administration, policy writing, and underwriting, all need burning new solutions in the Insurance ecosystem.
 It’s important to focus on refining the end users’ journey whilst studying emerging business models.

 Is there a startup within the insurance or wider financial services space you think should be one to watch in 2021?

 Aha!
 You would have to pardon me on this Emily.
 I will want to exclude that confirmation bias on name-dropping for such African startups.
-However, on a global pedestal personally I think Hippo insurance is definitely one to keep an eye out for.
+However, on a global pedestal personally, I think Hippo insurance is definitely one to keep an eye out for.